ruby-amqp/bunny/README.md

 ## Other Ruby RabbitMQ Clients

-Other widely used Ruby RabbitMQ clients are [Hot Bunnies](http://github.com/ruby-amqp/hot_bunnies) (JRuby-only) and [amqp gem](http://rubyamqp.info).
+Other widely used Ruby RabbitMQ clients are [March Hare](http://rubymarchhare.info) (JRuby-only) and [amqp gem](http://rubyamqp.info).
 Both are mature libraries and require RabbitMQ 2.x or 3.x.

 ## Contributing